Awesome Rhyming Riddles with Answers for Kids

 I'm black and yellow with sweet powers.

-So keen und busy, I make sweet honey,
+So keen and busy, I make sweet honey,

-I'm an insect that flies when it is sunny.
+I'm an insect that flies when it's sunny.

 I eat grass all day long on the ground,

-I give milk that helps make cream and cheese,
+I give milk to make cream and cheese,

-I have a hump on my back and walk on the sand,
+I have a hump and walk easily on sand,

 In deserts so hot, I’m quite in demand.

-I can go without water for quite a long while,
+I can go without water for a long while,

 I am the "ship of the desert" with style.